 I implemented the improvements using the following tools:

 These tools are exclusively for Mac.
-There are other alternatives such as:
+There are other alternatives for other platforms.

 Our keyboards are not designed for heavy usage of shortcuts.